Cochrane logo

 • at the outset and end of your review

-Cochrane’s Consumer Network includes 2,000 consumer volunteers, in 106 countries.
+Cochrane’s Patient and Public Network includes 2,500 volunteers across the world.
 They are part of a supportive community, and ready to be involved.
 These, and other volunteers, can be found by posting on Cochrane Engage

 Please also access our Involving People learning resource.
-This is free, evidence-based learning, co-produced with consumers and designed specifically for you.
+This is free, evidence-based learning, co-produced with patients and the public, and designed specifically for you.
 It is full of advice, guidance, and links to other resources.

-Finally, Cochrane’s Consumer Engagement Officer can help you with advice and practical support.
-Email consumers@cochrane.org .
+Finally, Cochrane’s Patient and Public Involvement Manager can help you with advice and practical support.
+Email invovlement@cochrane.org .

 Best wishes,